maxitromer/wootic/README.md

 The API method used in every plugin outhere and the form method.

-You can use the best for your requierements or use both to send the information for different channels (not recommended but posible).
+You can use one or both methods at the same time to send the information for different channels (not recommended but posible).

-The API method is more simple, have more options and makes more simple the configuration.
+The API method is simpler to use and have more options and tools.

+The FORM method is faster and more flexible but more complex to config and use.

 ### How to config Wootic with the API method?

 You just have to create a user and a SECURE password for the woocommerce integration and set it in `Woocommerce` > `Settings` > `Mautic Integration`.